GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fractional-cover-landsat/_details.md

 The FC algorithm was developed by the Joint Remote Sensing Research Program (JRSRP) and is described in Scarth et al. (2010).
 It has been implemented by Geoscience Australia for every observation from Landsat Thematic Mapper (Landsat 5), Enhanced Thematic Mapper (Landsat 7) and Operational Land Imager (Landsat 8 and 9) acquired since 1986.
 It is calculated from terrain corrected surface reflectance (DEA Surface Reflectance).

-FC provides a 30m scale fractional cover representation of the proportions of green vegetation, non-green vegetation, and bare surface cover across the Australian continent.
-The fractions are retrieved by inverting multiple linear regression estimates and using synthetic endmembers in a constrained non-negative least squares unmixing model.

-For more information, see Scarth et al. (2010) and Schmidt et al. (2010), and a brief description of the FC algorithm on the [TERN website](https://portal.tern.org.au/metadata/22026).

 ### Data layers

 The product consists of four data layers:
-* The fractional cover of green vegetation (PV)
+* The fractional cover of green vegetation (PV): Fraction of green cover including green groundcover and green leaf material over all strata, within the Landsat pixel, as percentages
-* The fractional cover of non-green vegetation (NPV)
+* The fractional cover of non-green vegetation (NPV): Fraction of non green cover including litter, dead leaf and branches over all strata, within the Landsat pixel, as percentages
-* The fractional cover of bare soil (BS)
+* The fractional cover of bare soil (BS): Fraction of bare ground including rock, bare and disturbed soil, within the Landsat pixel as percentages
-* The fractional cover unmixing error (UE)
+* The fractional cover unmixing error (UE): Eclidean Norm of the Residual Vector

 The values for this product are scaled as follows:
 * For the fractional cover bands (PV, NPV, BS)